fredMilloh/ExempleUseFrameworkCustomGreenColor/README.md

 Si la fonction getCustomGreen() n'apparait pas lors de l'appel, verifier que le framework est documenté ( ///......) et spécifié en privé ou public

 ___________________________________________________________________________________________

+Simple example that changes the color of the background by the color defined in the framework

 To add the framework to the existing project :